Are blinds better than shutters?

 Blinds and shutters are two of the most popular household fixtures.
 They are equally sought-after, but there are some major differences between them.
 Is one better than the other?
-Keep reading to find out whether blinds are better than shutters, or vice versa.
+Keep reading to find out are Blinds better than shutters? or vice versa.

 First observations and pivotal differences between blinds and shutters.